Fallon Fox's fifteen minutes of fame was inevitable the moment she got a phone call that changed everything.

 When it turned out a fixation on sports and a steady stream of Die Hard flicks didn't do the trick, it was back to plan A. Boyd became Fallon, in body as well as soul.

 The mixed martial arts community, in short, has not greeted Fox with open arms.
-Her very first opponent as an openly transgender fighter blared Aerosmith's "Dude (Looks Like a Lady)" on her way to the ring.
+Her very first opponent as an out transgender fighter featured Aerosmith's "Dude (Looks Like a Lady)" blaring on her way to the ring.
 A fan in the crowd got big laughs with a simple piece of advice—"kick her in the balls."